A Night Without Armor (film)

 A Night Without Armor is a 2017 American film directed and executive produced by Steven Alexander, written and produced by Chaun Domingue.

 The film tells the story of a police captain who meets a nurse at an American Civil War era fort during a meteor shower.

 Plot

-Police Captain Adam Foret (Jacob Fishel) arrives at Fort Jackson, a civil war era fort to watch a meteor shower.
-He is soon joined by Nicole Hughes (Pepper Binkley), a free-spirited pediatric nurse.
-As the night progress, Adam and Nicole engage in a rhythmic dialogue ballet, revealing intimate personal information about themselves; their passion, marriage, worldview, love and pain.
+Police Captain Adam Foret (Jacob Fishel) arrives at Fort Jackson, a Civil War-era fort, to watch a meteor shower.
+He is soon joined by Nicole Hughes (Pepper Binkley), a pediatric nurse.
+Over the course of the night, the two engage in an extended conversation, revealing details about their marriages, worldviews, and personal struggles.